-If you do not provide an ACT or SAT test score at the time of application, you may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
+If a student does not provide an ACT or SAT test score at the time of application, they may be required to submit additional academic documents, transcripts, or a personal statement to receive an admission decision.
 Students will be contacted via email if any additional documents are required.

-If a personal statement is needed, this is an opportunity for the admission committee to get to know you beyond the information you supplied in the application and your grades on a transcript.
+If a personal statement is requested, applicants should use this opportunity for the admission committee to get to know the student beyond what is supplied in the application or on a transcript.
 Applicants may meet the personal statement requirement by submitting ONE of the following:

 - An existing/previously prepared personal statement, or

 - A response to any of the essay prompts on Common or Coalition applications, or

 - A response to this prompt: Discuss an accomplishment, event, or realization that sparked a period of personal growth and a new understanding of yourself or others.

 There are no strict word limits.
 We suggest that the personal statement stay around 650 words.
-While we won't as a rule stop reading after 650 words, we cannot promise that an overly wordy essay will hold our attention for as long as you'd hoped it would.
-Upload your personal statement via your Admissions Profile in MyUI.
+While we won't as a rule stop reading after 650 words, we cannot promise that an overly wordy essay will hold our attention for as long as a student hoped it would.
+Upload personal statements via the Admissions Profile in MyUI.